CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-04-30-avoiding-branches.md

 intBenchNonPower/14       1.83 us         1.82 us      1593989
 ```

 Whoah!
-That's almost 10x faster than our previous best results!
+That's roughly 10x faster than our previous best results!
 Let's go ahead and take a look at the assembly to see why.

 ```asm
   1.48 │398:┌─→vmovdqu (%rax),%ymm1                                        ▒